kentsbrockman/Tic-tac-toe-with-Ruby-TK/README.md

 But hey, at the end of the day, I just thought "Why not doing something a bit different?"

-So, on top of a functional game program, you actually run it with **Ruby TK**, which brought quite a lot of ~~complexity~~ discoveries into the project.
+So, on top of running a functional game program, you actually see the outputs through **Ruby TK**, which brought quite a lot of ~~complexity~~ discoveries into the project.

 ---